ryjen/ryjen.github.io/content/post/vaccine.md

 ## Conclusion

 - Nano-tech is not to be taken lightly at all.
-- I still don't trust the US.
+- I still don't trust the US, corporations, or any other collective ego driven by profit.
 - Normal life sucks whether its new-normal, new-new-normal or just abnormal.
 - Pandemics, super bugs, global population and un-sustainability will continue.